 For me, veganism is about what we embrace and say Yes to, as well as what we walk away from and say No More to.
-Before I became vegan, all I seemed to see were the things I’d be losing, the things I’d be giving up, and these feelings resurfaced during my first holiday season as a fledgling vegan.
+Before I became vegan, all I seemed to see were the things I’d be losing, the things I’d be giving up.
+These feelings resurfaced during my first holiday season as a fledgling vegan.

 Veganism is about what we embrace and say Yes to, as well as what we walk away from and say No More to.

-These days, I am so grateful for what I have gained, and I no longer grieve for the things I’ve given up because those ‘things’ were not things–they were living, breathing beings, and they were never mine to begin with.
+These days, I am so grateful for what I have gained.
+I no longer grieve for the things I’ve given up because those ‘things’ were not things–they were living, breathing being, and they were never mine to begin with.

-As November rushes in, I know that the holidays will present certain challenges as a vegan in a non-vegan world, but I am more sure of this way of life than ever before, and I have more to celebrate than ever before.
-So bring on the vegan bubbly and the mashed potatoes swimming in gravy.
-Thanksgiving and Christmas, I am ready for you!
+As November rushes in, I know that the holidays will present certain challenges as a vegan in a non-vegan world.
+But I am more sure of this way of life than ever before, and I have more to celebrate than ever before.

-If you’re a vegan looking for tasty, celebratory recipes, or a non-vegan that is hosting a plant-powered person and isn’t quite sure what to cook for them, here are some of my tried-and-true favorites and a few newbies I’m excited to try out this coming holiday season.
+If you’re a vegan looking for tasty, celebratory recipes (or a non-vegan that is hosting a plant-powered person and isn’t quite sure what to cook for them), here are some of my tried-and-true festive recipes and a few newbies I’m excited to try out this coming holiday season.

 Everyone knows that Christmas and Thanksgiving are all about the side-dishes, but how beautiful and mouthwatering are these celebratory centerpieces?
 If you can’t decide between them, then why not make two or, for that matter, three?
 I mean, as long as we’re breaking with tradition, we really can make this meal whatever we want it to be….